 His work has been exhibited at venues in Wisconsin, Minnesota, North Dakota, and South Dakota, including All My Relations Gallery in Minneapolis, Watermark Arts Center, Bemidji, and the Wisconsin Museum of Quilts and Fiber Arts in Cedarburg.
 Kagigebi has received support from Region 2 Arts Council’s Anishinaabe Arts Initiative and two grants from the Lake Region Arts Council.
 He received a Minnesota State Arts Board Creative Support for Individuals grant in 2023 and an Arts Experiences grant in 2024.
 He resides in Detroit Lakes.

-For upcoming blanket making workshops for Native youth, teens, and adults, follow Rick on Facebook!
+For upcoming blanket making workshops for Native youth, teens, and adults, follow and keep up with him on Instagram!

 RECENT and UPCOMING: